fmi/java-course/04-collections-clean-code/lab/README.md

      *
      * @param day       - DayOfWeek to train the exercise.
      * @param exercises - list of the trained Exercises
-     * @throws DayOffException          if the Workout on this day is null or the exercises list is empty.
+     * @throws DayOffException          if the Workout on this day is null
      * @throws IllegalArgumentException if day is null or exercises is null or empty */ void addExercises(DayOfWeek day, List<Exercise> exercises);